Venue: Meeting will be held remotely in accordance with SI 2020/392. Link to the live stream is found here: https://www.tendringdc.gov.uk/livemeetings

 Councillor Bray declared a personal interest in Planning Application 20-00119-FUL Oakleigh Residential Park, Weeley since he previously stated publically that this site should not be residential.
 He would withdraw from the meeting at the appropriate time.

-Councillor Harris declared a personal interest in Planning Application 19-01706 Land South West of Horsley Cross Roundabout due to being a Parish Councillor for that locality, and also because he was the Ward Member for the neighbouring ward.
+Councillor Harris declared a personal interest in Planning Application 19-01706 Land South West of Horsley Cross Roundabout due to being the Ward Member for the neighbouring ward.

 Councillor Harris also declared a personal interest in Planning Application 20-00119-FUL Oakleigh Residential Park, Weeley due to his being the Ward Member.
 Councillor Harris also declared that he called in this item to the Committee on behalf of Weeley Parish Council.
 Councillor Harris confirmed that he was not pre-determined regarding the matter and that therefore he would be able to participate in the consideration of the application.